 The Rennie Center is partnering with the Department of Elementary and Secondary Education to convene panels of Massachusetts educators to review evidence on implementing curricular materials and curricular alignment to Massachusetts learning standards.
-Their work will lead to a series of user-friendly reports that provide guidance to schools and districts as they select high-quality core curricular materials.
+Their work will lead to a series of reports that provide guidance to schools and districts as they select high-quality core curricular materials.

 Are you a teacher passionate about ensuring access to high-quality, standards-aligned PK-12 science, mathematics, or ELA curricular materials for Massachusetts students and educators?
 Apply now for the CURATE fellowship!

 The fellowship convenes over the course of one semester during the 2020-2021 school year.
 Fellows receive 9 hours of professional development on assessing evidence of curriculum quality and alignment.
 After the initial 3-hour orientation and 6-hour Saturday bootcamp, Fellows independently review, synthesize, and document evidence.
 Panelists reconvene 4-6 times to collaboratively evaluate, calibrate, and rate curricular materials.
 By the end of the process, panel teams agree upon quality & alignment ratings for each curriculum.
 The work of the CURATE panels results in a series of brief, user-friendly reports to support Massachusetts educators in making more informed curriculum choices.